 There are some steep zones on the way to the footbath.

-By walking a bit further I saw the hot water river flowing in a birch forest, these trees are particularly white in august.
+By walking a bit further we saw the hot water river flowing in a birch forest, these trees are particularly white in august.

-Due to the steam, the path is quite slippery, so I recommend to wear non-slip shoes.
+Due to the steam, the path is quite slippery, so we recommend to wear non-slip shoes.

-There were only 10 people soaking their feet in the water and the temperature was just perfect, lucky me!
+There were only 10 people soaking their feet in the water and the temperature was just perfect!

-After a few moments of relax, I dried my wet feet in the towel and went toward Jigoku-dani.
+After a few moments of relax, we dried our wet feet in the towel and went toward Jigoku-dani.